LiamBotha/javascript-paint-toy/README.md

-Simple drawing application made for the odin project.
+Simple paint application with resizable grid made for the odin project.
-With resizable grid.